Basharul2002/basharulalammazu/README.md

 <br>

 ## Work Experience
-**Senior Data Analyst @ XYZ Analytics (_January 2019 - Present_)**
+**Machine Learning Engineer @ InnovateTech AI Solutions (_January 2023 - Present_)**
-- Implemented advanced data cleansing techniques, reducing data errors by 40% and enhancing data accuracy for critical business decisions
+- Identified and rectified critical flaws in the image recognition model, enhancing accuracy by 30%.
-- Developed predictive models for customer churn, resulting in a 25% reduction in customer attrition and an increase in customer retention rate by 15%
+- Spearheaded the development of a proprietary recommendation algorithm, leading to a 20% increase in user engagement.

 <br>

-**Machine Learning Engineer @ Tech Innovations Ltd. (_May 2018 - December 2018_)**
+**AI Researcher @ Quantum Analytics Research Institute (_July 2021 - December 2022_)**
-- Engineered a recommendation system using collaborative filtering techniques, driving a 30% increase in cross-selling revenue
+- Formulated and executed experiments to optimize quantum algorithms for complex problem-solving.
-- Led the development of a fraud detection algorithm, detecting and preventing fraudulent transactions with an accuracy of over 95%
+- Published research on quantum machine learning applications, contributing to the institute's academic reputation.

 <br>

-**Data Scientist Intern @ Alpha Technologies (_June 2017 - August 2017_)**
+**Data Scientist @ Neural Dynamics Corporation (_March 2020 - June 2021_)**
-- Conducted exploratory data analysis on customer feedback data, identifying key insights to improve product usability and customer satisfaction
+- Engineered predictive models for market trends, resulting in a 25% improvement in stock price forecasting.
-- Assisted in the development of a sentiment analysis model, enabling automated analysis of customer sentiment from unstructured text data
+- Implemented clustering techniques on large datasets, revealing hidden patterns critical for business strategy.

 <br>

-**Research Assistant @ Beta Research Institute (_January 2016 - May 2016_)**
+**Research Scientist @ DeepMind Technologies (_September 2018 - February 2020_)**
-- Collaborated on a research project analyzing the impact of environmental factors on public health outcomes, contributing to the publication of two research papers in peer-reviewed journals
+- Contributed to the development of reinforcement learning algorithms for autonomous decision-making.
-- Utilized statistical analysis techniques to analyze survey data, providing valuable insights into population health trends and patterns
+- Collaborated on a paper published in a top-tier AI conference, showcasing advancements in AI ethics.

 <br>

-**Software Development Intern @ Gamma Software Solutions (_June 2015 - August 2015_)**
+**AI Consultant @ Quantum Innovations Consulting (_May 2017 - August 2018_)**
-- Assisted in the development of a web-based application for inventory management, streamlining inventory tracking processes and reducing inventory discrepancies by 20%
+- Advised clients on integrating AI solutions to streamline business processes, reducing operational costs.
-- Participated in code reviews and testing activities, ensuring the quality and reliability of software products before deployment
+- Conducted training workshops on the ethical implications of AI, ensuring responsible AI implementation.

 <br>
 <br>